 It has 900 square inches of cooking area available (more than Napoleon LEX), with the main grilling area at 660 square inches and the secondary one at 240 square inches.
 This cooking area is perfect for small families under 4 people and those with limited space.
 For more similar options, go and check our reviews of premium 4 burner gas grills.

-This solid 3 burner grill model possesses all the quality features you look for in a built-in outdoor grill all in one package.
+This solid 3 burner grill model possesses all the quality features you look for in a built-in top-quality outdoor kitchen appliance or grill all in one package.
 Use the rotisserie grill that provides heat that's evenly distributed, it also has an available 15,000 BTU rear infrared burner, infrared sear zones, and sturdy stainless steel burners that come through for you every time you're using it.
 It has 18 000 BTU burners (each) which amounts to 54 000 total BTUs, while there's a 15 000 BTU rear infrared rotisserie.
 The cooking area is 855 square inches.

 Run no risk of flare-ups while grilling.
 Sear burner plates like the ones in Napoleon help prevent this.
 In Summerset, the included burner covers that contribute to the full flavor the grill can give and there’s a flamethrower as well that can sear the top of the meat perfectly.
 Definitely a solid cooking experience.
 Enjoy a lifetime warranty with your purchase of this outdoor grill even though you might not need it.
 It’s extremely well-built being made entirely of stainless steel, you can be sure it'll stay with you for many years.